Maine Theft and Shoplifting Laws

 Like most states, Maine classifies theft and theft-related offenses according to the dollar value of the property or services involved in the theft.
 In some instances, the type of property stolen or other facts related to the theft will determine the penalty.

-In Maine, class D and E crimes are misdemeanors, while class A, B, and C crimes are felonies.
-A conviction of theft at any level can result in incarceration, as well as the payment of fines.
+In Maine, class D and E crimes are misdemeanor-level offenses, while class A, B, and C crimes are felony-level crimes.
+A conviction of theft at any level can result in incarceration, as well as the payment of fines and restitution.
 Although each level of theft carries a specific maximum fine, Maine law also provides that a judge may order the defendant to pay a higher fine in a theft case—up to two times the amount gained from the offense.

 The theft of property or services valued at $500 or less (other than a firearm or explosive) is a class E crime.
 The punishment for a class E crime can include a fine of up to $1,000, imprisonment for up to six months, or both.

-Theft is a class D crime if the value of the stolen property or services is more than $500 but less than $1,000.
+Theft is a class D crime if the value of the stolen property or services is more than $500 but not more than $1,000.
 The punishment for a class D crime can include a fine of up to $2,000, imprisonment for up to 364 days, or both.

 Theft is a class B crime if: